Best Of

 Best Mint replacement for people who also invest or hold crypto

-Clarity picks up where Mint left off and goes further — AI-powered categorization, investment and crypto tracking, and cost basis calculation.
-It costs $99/year (Mint was free), but the features justify the price.
+Clarity picks up where Mint left off and goes further—AI-powered categorization, investment and crypto tracking, and cost basis calculation.
+It costs $99/year (Mint was free), but you get way more features and zero ads.

 Pros